GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: Conclusions and Future Work

-While machine learning models aimed at classifying entire networked structures might have impactful applications, suitable approaches for explaining decisions of such models are still missing.
-Here, we have presented \method, a novel approach for explaining black-box models for graph classification by means of expressive and understandable network motifs, regardless of the internal graph representation used by the classifier.
-Our method can use an explanation language (motifs) that does not coincide with the input space of the classifier (adjacency matrix): this is the main element of novelty of our work when compared to the related literature on Shapley-based methods for black-box models explainability.
-By devising a novel approach to generate synthetic data, we were able to test the ability of \method of correctly identify the structures that are most predictive of each class.
+Although machine learning models aimed at classifying entire networks have important applications, suitable approaches for explaining such models are still missing.
+Here, we have presented \method, a novel approach for explaining black-box models for identity-aware graphs classifiers by means of expressive and understandable network motifs.

-One of the main issues when presenting novel explainability techniques is the one related to benchmarking and comparison with existing methodologies.
-While there are few approaches aimed at quantitatively compare different explanations techniques on specific settings \cite{pruthi2020evaluating,amparore2021trust}, most proposed explanation generation techniques evaluate their methods by visual inspection.
-At the the time of writing, we are not able to perform a fair comparison of \method with other methods because i) the lack of explainability techniques targeting graph classification tasks with node identity; ii) the lack of explanations techniques based on network motifs; iii) the lack of an explanation ground truth or a quantitative measure of goodness-of-explanation that is usually very context-dependent.
-Future work will be devoted to define a proper setting for performing fair comparison accross different techniques spanning multiple prediction tasks.

-Although \method builds explanations based on motifs, the approach can be expanded so that the explanation language includes additional network features, such as, e.g., nodes centrality, dense subgraphs, or higher-order structures.
-This a promising avenue for future investigation.
-Finally, ongoing collaboration with neuroscientists will both validate the usability of \method and its capability in increasing trust in machine learning models by domain experts and in validating neuroscience hypotheses connecting brain network structures and neurodegenerative diseases.
+Although \method builds explanations based on motifs, the approach can be expanded so that the explanation language includes additional network features, such as, e.g., nodes centrality, dense subgraphs, higher-order structures, or just groups of disconnected edges.
+This is a promising avenue for future investigation.
+Finally, ongoing collaboration with neuroscientists will validate the usability of \method in validating neuroscience hypotheses connecting brain network motifs and neurodegenerative diseases.